RautRushikesh/Data-preprocessing/readme.md

 # Preprocessing Steps
 1. Identify Features:

-a.
-Numeric features: Identified using the select_dtypes method for float and integer types.
+i.
+Numeric features: Identified using the select_dtypes method for float and integer types. ii.
-b.
 Categorical features: Identified using the select_dtypes method for object types.

 2. Handle Missing Values in Numeric Features: